samstewart/orbigraphs/Definitions/Orbigraph.md

-A k-Orbigraph is a [[Graph | Home]] such that the adjacency matrix A has the following properties:
+A k-Orbigraph is a [[Graph]] such that the adjacency matrix A has the following properties:

 - Each entry is a non-negative integer.
 - The sum of each row is k.